leeek/cs51-code-review/outline.md

   - TextEdit
     - messes up quotes sometimes
     - no syntax highlighting
-  - Sublime
+  - **Sublime Text 3**
     - I use this 95% of the time
-    - extensible and customizable with lots of packages
+    - extensible and customizable with lots of plugins
     - I personally vouch for this
     - staff-endorsed editor
   - Atom